cbonoz/stark24/README3.md

     * Generate smart contract transactions and sign protocol attestations demonstrating sufficient funds for a specific transaction, without revealing additional or personal details.
     * Share these proofs with sellers or realtors for verification.
 * **Sellers and Realtors:**
-    * Verify proofs using the app to confirm a buyer's financial eligibility for a smooth pre-qualification process.
+    * Discover proofs using the app to confirm a buyer's financial eligibility for a smooth pre-qualification process.
     * Expedite serious offers by eliminating the need for lengthy document verification.

-When a storefront is created, a smart contract gets deployed marking the information around the storefront.
+When a store front is created, a smart contract gets deployed marking the information around the store front.
 The address of the smart contract serves as part of a unique url which can be shared with the recipient or verifier - only the intended recipient can validate their balance and create an attestation to be shared with the seller.

 When the verification is complete, a blockchain event is also emitted with information about the validation.
 This event can be listened to on other networks or blockchain platforms (or for indexing on `the Graph` as well).

 ### Technologies used

 **Filecoin**: Used for secure file storage for additional material related to the fund request.
-When the other party visits the authenticated balance verification link, he or she can access the uploaded material related to the purpose of the upload.
+When the other party visits the authenticated store front link, he or she can access the uploaded material related to the purpose of the upload.
 This is also secured with saturn and uses lighthouse web3 sdk underneath for both upload and download based on the cid.
 Created cids are saved to the smart contracts and are retrieved when the verification page is accessed.
 The cid is only revealed to the authorized parties (owner and recipient) for each smart contract / transaction.

 <a href="https://gateway.lighthouse.storage/ipfs/QmeSUzMZSmUnj56WkriWwHjWqtJyarFX41EkPdscrQusuy">Example uploaded document</a>